 You know, philosophers are asking themselves, how many changes can you make to the object, before it is no longer the same.
 Is a chair without one leg still a chair?
 Without two?
 Is it a chair, if it's constructed from glass?
 And so on.
-Hard to show precise moment, when something no longer is the same.
-But it's easy to say, that Naruto without chakra, with different surname, with different looks, with different character is no longer the same boy.
+Hard to show a precise moment, when something no longer is the same.
+But it's easy to say, that Naruto without chakra, with a different surname, with different looks, with different character, is no longer the same boy.

 - Unnecessary drama.

-A hero all the time has near death experiences, and then gets power-ups, all the time someone kidnaps his future girlfriend to nearly rape her - only then can they kiss.
+A hero all the time has near-death experiences, and then gets power-ups, all the time someone kidnaps his future girlfriend to nearly rape her - only then can they kiss.
 And if it's still too happy?
 Maybe he should pretend to be a traitor, to protect his friends?

 I know that a story without any bumps will be boring, but there has to be some limit!
 I'm reading these stories to relax, not to clench my fists.

 So our hero discovered new powers, ancient bloodlines, family heirlooms, money, many methods of fast training.
 He's got every raw material necessary, now he should, in terms of RPGs, start to grind all of his stats.
 We could read about him learning the science behind magic/chakra.
 Instead, he decided, that he needs allies right now.

 Hmm, sometimes you really need them.
 So, is Naruto trying to befriend and upgrade Kakashi, recover Tsunade?
 Is Harry Potter trying to get to know Amelia Bones, some neutral family heads(light families already love him)?
 No!
 Our protagonist decided to give his teenage friends all his family secret techniques, so in a couple of years, they will achieve adults' power level and will be moderately obliged to him.